 Facial recognition is a way of recognizing a human face through technology.
 Modern facial recognition software use biometrics to map facial features from a photograph or video.
 It then compares the information with a database of known faces to find a match.

-While technologies vary, here’s how facial recognition work:
+While technologies vary, here’s how facial recognition works:

 Step 1: A picture of a face is captured from a photo or video.

-Depending on the context, the face might appear alone or in a crowd and may show the face in profile or looking straight ahead.
+Facial recognition analyzes an individual’s face within the context of their surroundings.
+A face might appear alone or in a crowd and may show the face in profile or looking straight ahead.